 Non-binary

-Non-binary refers to individuals whose gender identity does not adhere to the traditional binary categories of male or female.
-Non-binary individuals may experience their gender as a mix of both genders, as neither gender, or as something entirely different.
-They may use various pronouns, such as they/them, or neopronouns such as xe/xem, and may express their gender identity in diverse ways.
+Non-binary refers to individuals whose gender identity does not fit exclusively within the traditional binary categories of male or female.
+Non-binary individuals may experience their gender as a combination of genders, as neither gender, or as another gender identity entirely.
+Pronoun use can vary and may include they/them or other pronouns, depending on personal preference.
+Gender expression among non-binary individuals can differ widely.

 Genderqueer